Ptero-Eggs/application-eggs/voice/teamspeak6_server/README.md

 - **Query Interfaces**: Enable/disable additional query interfaces (SSH/HTTP/HTTPS) in the server variables.
 - **S3 File Transfer**: Leave S3 variables blank unless you wish use S3-compatible storage.
 - **Certificates**: For HTTPS query, upload your cert/key to `/home/container` and enter the filenames in their variables.

+### ARM64
+* The ARM64 egg may not perform as expected due to the AMD64 to ARM64 emulaton.